 (4)Andy Murray d.
 Juan Ignacio Chela 7-6(2), 7-5, 6-2 [2:53 h]

 This match was playing on Court Suzanne Lenglen, concurrently with the Nadal-Soderling encounter.
 Murray won his first match point just ten minutes after Nadal celebrated his advancement to the semi-finals.
 It was a quarter-final consisted of long rallies on a regular basis.
 Initially, better dealt with them Chela (4:1 in the 1st set with two breaks), but Murray implemented successfully drop-shots over time.
-It allowed him to mix the pace, and confused Chela made a double fault on his third set point.
+It allowed him to mix the pace, and the confused Chela made a double fault on his third set point.
 The Brit took the tie-break easily and dominated the next two sets.
-Chela admittedly won five games in the 2nd set, but Murray already had set points serving at 5:2 in that set… The Argentinian had a better tournament than would have expected, but a worse consideration for him is the fact that he confirmed a status of the eternal quarter-finalist ##.
+Chela admittedly won five games in the 2nd set, but Murray already had set points serving at 5:2 in that set… The Argentinian had a better tournament than he could expect, but worse for him is the fact that he has confirmed his status of the eternal quarter-finalist ##.
 Just like Nadal and Soderling, Murray and Chela met in Paris for the third straight year (!) – Murray has won seven meetings in a row against the Argentinian veteran.

 The prospect of the Friday semi-finals is great: four best players in the world, Nadal fights to maintain his No. 1 position and (if wins) tie Bjorn Borg‘s record in number of the French Open triumphs; Djokovic tries to become the new No. 1 and (if wins) overcome John McEnroe‘s record of the most consecutive wins to open a year!